legendarydragonmania/starter-project-react-github-search-users/README.md

 - Go to Settings Tab
 - Copy/Paste Domain, ClientID - can be public (or use .env)
 - Add Domain -
-  for now http://localhost:3000 (DON'T COPY PASTE FROM URL BAR)
+  for now na (DON'T COPY PASTE FROM URL BAR)

   - Allowed Callback URLs
   - Allowed Logout URLs